-Answering RQ1, the presented results indicate that the reasoner indeed shapes the embedding space and generalizes well to previously unseen KBs.
+44 Answering RQ1, the presented results indicate that the reasoner indeed shapes the embedding space and gener-45 alizes well to previously unseen KBs, not storing any substantial amount of knowledge.

-6.6.
+47 6.6.
 Experiment 2 - Comparing restricted and relaxed reasoners

-In this experiment we answer RQ2: Can concept constructors be shared between KBs, or must they be KB-specific?
+In this experiment we answer RQ2: Can concept constructors be shared between KBs, or must they be KBspecific?
 We followed the same protocol as in Experiment 1, but used the relaxed reasoner instead of the restricted reasoner.